 - it includes words or images that are intended or likely (to any extent) to cause offence, whether on the grounds of race, gender, disability, religion or belief or sexual orientation, or otherwise.

-If the work does include any of the above elements then the exemption is lost and the work must be submitted to the BBFC for classification.
+The effect of these Regulations is that if content is likely to be classified above PG it is not exempt.
+If the content does include any of the above elements then the exemption is lost and the distributor must submit the video work to the BBFC for classification prior to release.

 A video recording may contain a number of video works.
-Distributors should consider the criteria for exemption in relation to each individual element that will appear on the final product.
+Distributors should consider the criteria for exemption in relation to each individual element that will appear on the final product, including main features, bonus material and all other video content.
+Distributors should assess each different version of a piece of content (in terms of different visuals and/or different sound, including audio commentaries), as each version will require its own BBFC certificate unless the content is exempt.
 An individual trailer, advert or item of bonus material may require rating even if the main feature or video game it accompanies does not.

-Even if a work itself is not exempt, it is possible that its supply is.
-The Act defines an exempt supply as one which is neither ‘a supply for reward’ nor ‘in the course or furtherance of a business’.
-So, if there is no reward (eg exchange of money) associated in any way with the transaction, and as long as the supply is entirely unrelated to any business activity, the supply could be considered exempt.
+Even if a piece of content itself is not exempt, it is possible that its supply is.
+The VRA defines an exempt supply as one which is neither ‘a supply for reward’ nor ‘in the course or furtherance of a business’.
+So, if there is no reward (e.g. exchange of money) associated in any way with the transaction, and as long as the supply is entirely unrelated to any business activity, the supply could be considered exempt.
 This would not be the case, for instance, if videos were being lent or given away to attract customers to a shop, even one whose actual business was unrelated to video.

 There are other circumstances in which a supply can be considered exempt, such as the record of an event which is to be circulated only to those connected with the event – e.g. a wedding video.